 Current State of Apple’s Metaverse

-While Apple hasn’t specifically created their Metaverse, the term Apple’s Metaverse refers to the technologies they’ve employed to contribute towards the Metaverse space.
+While Apple hasn’t specifically created its Metaverse, the term Apple’s Metaverse refers to the technologies they’ve employed to contribute towards the Metaverse space.
 Tim Cook, the CEO of Apple has highlighted their focus on incorporating AR to help combine 3D virtual objects with physical environments.

 Apple’s “Reality Kit” also enables developers and AR enthusiasts to contribute to the vast library of AR apps in the iOS store.
 Users can utilize AR creation tools to fully customize various experiences and can also monetize their creations.